Chicago Union Station: Construction over the station's train shed

 The large amount of land above the tracks and platforms has tempted property owners and developers.
 Possibly inspired by Terminal City, a development built atop New York's Grand Central Terminal's train shed, Chicago moved to develop the air rights above Union Station's tracks.
 The first building to be built was that of the Chicago Daily News in 1929.
 Designed in the Art Deco style, it was the first structure to add a public promenade along the river, which would be named Riverside Plaza.
 Soon after, in 1932, the new Chicago Main Post Office opened.
 Also in the Art Deco style, it is a gigantic structure that occupies two full city blocks.
 The Great Depression and subsequent World War II halted development, but in the 1960s, work began on Gateway Center, a Modernist complex of five buildings.
 Only the first four were built, and construction lasted into the 1980s through several economic cycles.

 In 1990 the Morton International Building opened.
-Now named for Boeing, it is the tallest building yet to be constructed over the tracks.
+Now named for Boeing, it was the tallest building constructed over the tracks.
 With the construction of River Point beginning in 2013 and 150 North Riverside beginning in 2014, the entire length of the train shed and tracks from Union Station north to Fulton Street and south to Polk Street is enclosed by overhead development.

 Chicago Union Station's train shed, covered by buildings built above the tracks, helped lead locomotives to funnel significant soot and smoke in and around the station.
 This was unlike Grand Central Terminal, which has only allowed electric trains into its trainshed since opening.